- Can you drink water during Ramadan? In Ramadan, Muslims abstain from drinking water or eating during their fast.

 Dates contain natural sugars that provide instant energy.
 Water also happens to be the most hydrating fluid available.
 Dates are high in potassium, which helps to keep the body’s fluid balance in check.

 In addition, dates are a nutritional powerhouse.
-They contain muscle-building amino acids, vitamin A, B, and C, and a wide range of minerals including potassium, magnesium, selenium, calcium, sodium, iron, zinc, copper, and many others.
+They contain muscle-building amino acids, vitamins A, B, and C, and a wide range of minerals including potassium, magnesium, selenium, calcium, sodium, iron, zinc, copper, and many others.

 However, dates are primarily composed of simple carbohydrates, mainly glucose and fructose.
 Because of this, they should be consumed in moderation as should all foods.